Blue Bell Creameries: Origins

-Kruse was diagnosed with cancer in 1951 and died within eight weeks.
-His sons Ed and Howard took over leadership of the company.
+Product changes and turning a profit

 By the 1960s, the company completely abandoned the production of butter and began focusing solely on ice cream.
 After many years of selling ice cream only in Brenham, the company began selling its ice cream in the Houston area, eventually expanding throughout most of Texas including the Dallas–Fort Worth metroplex and the state capital of Austin.

-By the end of the 1970s, sales had quadrupled, and by 1980 the creamery was producing over 10 million gallons (37,850,000 liters) of ice cream per year, earning $30 million annually.
+Leading up to the end of the 1970s, sales had quadrupled, and by 1980 the creamery was producing over 10 million gallons (37,850,000 liters) of ice cream per year, earning $30 million annually.

-In 1989, Blue Bell began selling its ice cream in Oklahoma, and throughout the 1990s expansion pushed throughout the South Central and Southern United States, eventually expanding to New Orleans and Jackson, Mississippi.
+During the year 1989, Blue Bell began selling ice cream in Oklahoma, and throughout the 1990s expansion pushed throughout the South Central and Southern United States, eventually expanding to New Orleans and Jackson, Mississippi.
 In 1992, Blue Bell built a new manufacturing facility in Broken Arrow, Oklahoma.
 Four years later, in 1996, Blue Bell opened a third manufacturing facility in Sylacauga, Alabama, southeast of Birmingham, and eventually expanded into Atlanta and Miami.

 Once Blue Bell establishes itself within a market, word-of-mouth usually ensures that consumers in adjacent areas become aware of the brand.
 Blue Bell has been slow to expand: company executives say they thoroughly research each new market and ensure that all employees in the new markets are fully trained in Blue Bell practices so that product quality can be upheld.
 Blue Bell often tends to expand to markets during March each year, expanding to Colorado on March 14, 2011, followed by the Richmond and Hampton Roads areas of Virginia in 2013, and Las Vegas in 2014.
-These expansions are accompanied by the purchase and/or construction of distribution centers in new markets that serve areas within a 75 mi radius.
+These expansions are accompanied by the purchase and/or construction of distribution centers in new markets that serve areas within a 75-mile (121 km) radius.

-In 2015, Blue Bell issued a series of recalls (see below for more on this) that eventually shut down production and led to all of its products being recalled on April 20, culminating in job cuts and furloughs (as well as a reduction of its 23-state sales territory) resulting from the shutdown the following May.
-Having implemented new factory cleanup procedures and pursuant to agreements with state and federal authorities, the company restored limited production three months later, returning its products to the market on August 31 in portions of Texas and Alabama as part of a five-phase plan to recapture much of its pre-recall distribution territory, which had been reduced to 21 states based on Blue Bell's limited distribution capabilities in the near term.